tedstreete/opi-prov-life/PROVISIONING.md

   - Device generates keypair and CSR
   - Device sends CSR to "CA Server" (SCEP -Simple Certificate Enrollment Protocol)
   - "CA Server" returns certificate to the Device
-  - Device has now cryptograhic identity in the lcoal domain
+  - Device has now cryptograhic identity in the local domain
-- Question: three-way trust established here, between device identity, manufacturer, and operator ???

 ##### FW and Config and OS images